 As mentioned, the 1.4-litre diesel is the star engine, and it should manage an average of 65.7mpg.
 If petrol is your fuel of choice, the 1.4 is still sweet and should manage an average of 50.4mpg, which is good for a petrol car.

-The ix20 has a 5-star rating from crash test body Euro NCAP, which helps towards its lower insurance ratings – it starts in group 7 and rises to group 13.
+The ix20 has a five-star rating from crash test body Euro NCAP, which helps towards its lower insurance ratings – it starts in group 7 and rises to group 13.

 The Hyundai ix20 is an unassuming car that’s a whole lot more talented than people give it credit for.
 Those inoffensive looks shroud an interior that’s properly clever in the way it blends space with little touches that give it genuine flexibility.